Archive for April, 2008

 #6: While the looming problems of the Internet indicate the need for a closer objective look, a growing number of segments of society have network measurement access to, and use, private network information on individuals for purposes we might not approve of if we knew how the data was being used.

-top ten things lawyers should know about Internet research: #5
+top ten things lawyers should know about the Internet: #5

 [Jump to a Top Ten item: #1 #2 #3 #4 #5 #6 #7 #8 #9 #10]